hanzlanouman/Hostel-Management-System/README.md

-Hotel Management System
+Hostel Management System

-The Hotel Management System is a Java-based application developed using IntelliJ IDEA.
+The Hostel Management System is a Java-based application developed using IntelliJ IDEA.
 It is designed to streamline hotel operations, enabling staff to manage reservations, room availability, guest details, and other essential hotel tasks efficiently.

 ## Table of Contents